zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 You can use a view entity to add a new product into the existing database.
 Follow the steps below:

 1. Create a new microflow and name it *CreateProduct*
-2. Add a Create object activity to create a *Product* (the persistent entity) object.
+2. Add a Create object activity to create a *Product* (the persistable entity) object.
 Leave all the attributes blank.
 3. Set Commit to **Yes**.
 4. Place a Retrieve object activity right after the previous activity.
 5. Retrieve a `ProductOverviewVE` that corresponds to the new `Product` object ( `ProductId = $NewProduct/ProductId`).